Comparing the Olympus RM-4010P and Philips SMP3700 Desktop Dictation Microphones

 I was also impressed by the device’s seamless integration with the Olympus Dictation Management System…

-Recordings can be reviewed without the need for an additional headset or set of speakers, as both devices are fitted with on-board speakers that do not disappoint in terms of both clarity and volume capabilities.
+Recordings can be reviewed without the need for an additional headset or set of speakers, as both devices are fitted with onboard speakers that do not disappoint in terms of both clarity and volume capabilities.

-Ultimately, both of these devices can be trusted for anyone looking to dictate directly into dictation management software on their computer.
+Ultimately, both of these devices can be trusted by anyone looking to dictate directly into dictation management software on their computer.
 Olympus’ innovations with the “plug and play” usability will not go unnoticed by those that choose this device.
 These innovations show great promise for Olympus’ future in this field of desktop dictation devices that has for so long been dominated by Philips.

 Readers will be pleased to know that both these devices are now available for purchase through the Pacific Transcription online shop.
-The Olympus RM-4010P, and the Philips SMP-3700 can be yours today for around the $400 mark.
+The Olympus RM-4010P and the Philips SMP-3700 can be yours today for around the $400 mark.
 Pacific also offers the current generation of Philips SpeechMikes in the wireless pushbutton (SMP-4000) and slider versions (SMP-4010).

-Please feel free to speak with our helpful staff at Pacific Transcription on 1300 662 173 or via firstname.lastname@example.org if you require assistance choosing the right product for you.
+Please feel free to speak with our helpful staff at Pacific Transcription on 1300 662 173 or via email@example.com if you require assistance choosing the right product for you.
+For more information on our transcription services, call the number above or reach out to us online.

 Written by guest blogger: Alex Letts